Fuerteventura: Environment

 The elongated island is 100 km long and 31 km wide.
 It has an area of 1660 km2.

 Located just 100 km off the coast of North Africa, it is the second biggest of the islands, after Tenerife, and has the longest white sand beaches in the archipelago.
 The island is a destination for sun, beach and watersports enthusiasts.
-It lies at the same latitude as Florida and Mexico and temperatures rarely fall below 18 °C or rise above 32 °C. It counts 152 separate beaches along its seaboard — 50 km of white sand and 25 km of black volcanic shingle.
+It lies at the same latitude as Florida and Mexico and temperatures rarely fall below 18 °C or rise above 32 °C. It counts 152 separate beaches along its seaboard, approximately 77 km— 50 km of which are white sand and 25 km of which are black volcanic shingle.

-The highest point in Fuerteventura is Pico de la Zarza standing at 2648 ft (807 m) in the southwestern part of the island.
-Geographical features include Istmo de la Pared which is 5 km wide and is the narrowest part of Fuerteventura.
-The island is divided into two parts, the northern portion which is Maxorata and the southwestern part called the Jandía peninsula.
+The highest point in Fuerteventura is Pico de la Zarza, standing at 2648 ft in the southwestern part of the island.
+Geographical features include Istmo de la Pared which is 5 km wide and is the narrowest part of Fuerteventura, and the Betancuria massif, in the center of the island, with a maximum elevation of 762 m.
+The island is divided into two parts: the northern portion is called Maxorata and the southwestern part is called the Jandía peninsula.

+Approximately 477 km2 of the island is covered by 13 protected natural spaces, established by the Canarian Network of Protected Natural Spaces.
+This includes the lava-covered areas of Malpaís Grande and Chico, the place of scientific interest located on Jandía salt flat and Tindaya Mountain.

 Climate

 Fuerteventura has a hot desert climate (Köppen: BWh).
 The climate is mild, but mostly windy, throughout the year.
-The island is hence referred to as the island of eternal spring.
-The sea regulates air temperature, diverting hot Sahara winds away from the island.
+The island is hence referred to as "the island of eternal spring".
+The sea regulates air temperature, diverting hot Sahara winds away from the island, through the Canary Current.
 The island's name in English translates as "strong fortune" or "strong wind", the Spanish word for wind being viento.
 During the winter months, temperatures average a high of 22 °C and a low of around 15 °C, whereas during the summer a mean high of 28 °C and a low of 20 °C can be expected.
 Precipitation is about 147 mm per year, most of which falls in autumn and winter.
 December is the month with highest rainfall.

-A sandstorm known as the Calima (similar to the Sirocco wind, which blows to the North of the Sahara, to Europe) may blow from the Sahara Desert to the Northwest, and can cause high temperatures, low visibility and drying air.
+A sandstorm known as the Calima (similar to the Sirocco wind, which blows to the North of the Sahara, to Europe) may blow from the Sahara Desert to the northwest, and can cause high temperatures, low visibility and drying air.
 Temperatures during this phenomenon rise temporarily by approximately 10 degrees Celsius.
-The wind brings in fine red dust, The fine white sand is not blown in from Sahara, It is made up of dead coral reef and local seabed upheaval.
-Visibility can drop to between 100 and 200 m or even lower, and together with very warm temperatures, it can even bring African locusts to the island.
+The wind brings in fine red dust.
+The fine white sand is not blown in from Sahara; it is made up of dead coral reef and local seabed upheaval.
+Visibility can drop to between 100 and 200 m or even lower and can even bring African locusts to the island.